corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 {{< figure src="chat-state-evolution-view.png" figcaption="CDL state evolution view" alt="CDL state evolution view" >}}

-* The Create transaction has no input and starts a new chat with a unique id.
-The id operates similarly to the Corda 4  `LinearStateId`, which has not been implemented yet in Corda 5.
+* The Create transaction has no input and starts a new chat with a unique `id`.
+The `id` operates similarly to the Corda 4  `LinearStateId`, which has not been implemented yet in Corda 5.
 * Each update transaction creates the new ChatState as an output and consumes the previous ChatState as an input.
 * To recreate the historic conversation the back chain is traversed from newest (unconsummed) state to oldest.